RyanS07/RyanS07/README.md

 ![alt text](https://github.com/RyanS07/RyanS07/blob/main/images/Boo%20Hunter%20In%20Game.png)

 ### [Music Genre Classifier (Python, TensorFlow)](https://github.com/RyanS07/music-genre-classifier)
-Trained a convolutional neural network to predict the genre of a sample of music to 70% accuracy using TensorFlow and Keras. \
+Trained a convolutional neural network to predict the genre of a sample of music to 70% accuracy using TensorFlow and Keras.
-Repo Link:

 ### Authentication Middleware (Python, FASTAPI), *For Work*
 Designed a middleware to handle user authentication requests from the front-end by redirecting them to a central authentication server away from the back-end.
 By using FASTAPI dependencies, I was able to attach permissions to a back-end endpoint through decorators and a list of all the permissions a request needs.
 This streamlined API development and was implemented in 10+ services.